-Nokia has unveiled its new Nokia Beacon 1 mesh system which is somewhat similar to Beacon 3 that was first shipped in 2018.
-It is a cost-effective router that shares the same features to that of Beacon 3 at a lower price.
+Nokia has unveiled its new Nokia Beacon 1 mesh system, which is somewhat similar to Beacon 3, which was first shipped in 2018.
+It is a cost-effective router that shares the same features as the of Beacon 3 at a lower price.

-The new Beacon 1 router appears to be diminutive than Beacon 3 that supports 802.11ac and can be used to extend your Wi-Fi coverage to more areas of your home, eliminating dead spots.
-The most highlighting feature is that it can cover 140 square meters (1500 sq. feet) with dual-band system that involves scanning a QR code in the accompanying mobile app with subsequent Beacons being plug and play.
+The new Beacon 1 router appears to be more diminutive than Beacon 3, which supports 802.11ac and can be used to extend your Wi-Fi coverage to more areas of your home, eliminating dead spots.
+The most highlighting feature is that it can cover 140 square meters (1500 sq. feet) with a dual-band system that involves scanning a QR code in the accompanying mobile app with subsequent Beacons being plug and play.

-As per the design, it is sleek and not cylindrical just like Beacon 3, but the system is limited to AC1200 speed unlike the Beacon 3 which supports AC3000.
-The new Beacon 1 mesh router also has built-in features to optimize the available bandwidth such as ‘Intelligent Channel Selection.’
-Which means it can automatically select the best Wi-Fi channels from both Wi-Fi and non-Wi-Fi interference.
+As per the design, it is sleek and not cylindrical, just like Beacon 3, but the system is limited to AC1200 speed, unlike the Beacon 3 which supports AC3000.
+The new Beacon 1 mesh router also has built-in features to optimize the available bandwidth, such as ‘Intelligent Channel Selection.’
+This means it can automatically select the best Wi-Fi channels from both Wi-Fi and non-Wi-Fi interference.

-The budget-friendly Beacon 1 will cost $130 that is available now at Amazon.
+The budget-friendly Beacon 1 will cost $130 which is available now at Amazon.